jean1880/frontend-interview-challenge/README.md

 Here you will find a set of problems to solve.
 These problems represent real-world scenarios you might encounter while working at Sandvine.

-We do not expect you to spend more than an hour or two on these challenges.

 ## Getting Started

 ### Pre-requisites